 A Message from Mariska

-It all started for me when I began my work on Law & Order: Special Victims Unit over a decade ago.
+It all started for me when I began my work on Law & Order: Special Victims Unit.
 In my research for my role, I encountered statistics that shocked me:

 - One in three women report being physically or sexually abused by a husband or boyfriend at some point in their lives.

 - Every two minutes in the United States, someone is sexually assaulted.

 - More than five children die every day in this country as a result of child abuse and neglect, and up to 15 million children witness domestic violence in their homes each year.

 I was also getting letters from viewers who were disclosing their stories of abuse to me.
 Normally, I’d get letters saying “Hi, can I please have an autographed picture”, but now it was different: “I’m fifteen and my dad has been raping me since I was eleven and I’ve never told anyone.”